 If you are not happy with the service you have received from an ARMA member then you should first of all ask for a copy of their in-house complaints procedure.

-Complaints will be dealt with internally by the member firm either by their complaints department or a designated individual.
+Complaints are then required to be dealt with internally by the member firm either by their complaints department or a designated individual.
 How this will be dealt with and time scales will be detailed in their in-house complaints procedure and this should detail which ombudsman scheme they are registered with.

-If the member fails to address or resolve the issues within the eight week period then you should contact the member’s redress scheme.
-Details of the relevant redress scheme will be shown in the members complaints procedure.
+If the member fails to address or resolve the issues within the eight-week period, then you should contact the member’s ombudsman.

 - Lack of communication